-This guide hightlights the Young Adult Graphic Novel collection, although a large variety of the titles present are acceptible for adults as well, each book summary will have an age range recommendation.
+This guide highlights the Young Adult Graphic Novel collection, although a large variety of the titles present are acceptable for adults as well, each book summary will have an age range recommendation.
 You can view our overview to the adult graphic novel collection here.

-This guide is broken up into several genres and then into subsections, with the fiction titles broken down into graphics novels comic books, light novels, as well as Shōujo and Shōnen manga.
+Books are broken up into several genres and then into subsections, with the fiction titles broken down into graphics novels, light novels, as well as various forms of manga.
+On-going series with at least three volumes are listed in their own separate boxes for easy reference with shorter duologies and stand-alones grouped together in a general box.
 Fiction titles are arranged alphabetically by title and non-fiction titles numerically and alphabetically as they appear on the shelf.
-Many titles fall under multple genres so they are listed in more than one section to be easliy found and each title links to our catalogue to check availablity and the ability to place holds.
+Many titles fall under multiple genres so they are listed in more than one section to be easily found and each title links to our catalog to check availability and the ability to place holds.

-Comic books refer to single issue periodicals (typcially monthly) while graphic novels generally refer to orignal material that has never before been serialized in comic book form.
+Comic books refer to single issue periodicals (typically monthly) while graphic novels generally refer to original material that has never before been serialized in comic book form.
 TPBs or trade paperbacks tend to refer to a collected storyarc of a comic book series. much like books these usually are released in hardcover form first and then softcover.
-Light Novels are short novellas that are commonly collections of serialized work or campanion pieces to popular manga and anime.
-Manga referes to Japanese comics that are serialized in magazines, successful ones being printed in paperback which are commonly refered to as 'manga,' typically in black and white and read the reverse of Western comic, right to left.
-Shōujo manga refers to titles targeted towards girls with focus on relationships and romantic from the female perspective while Shōnen refers to titles targeted towards boys which typically have high action and are centered around male leads.
+Light Novels are short novellas that are commonly collections of serialized work or companion pieces to popular manga and anime.
+Manga referes to Japanese comics that are serialized in magazines, successful ones being printed in paperback which are commonly referred to as 'manga,' typically in black and white and read the reverse of Western comic, right to left.
+Shōujo manga refers to titles targeted towards girls with focus on relationships and romantic from the female perspective (with Josei referring to older teen girls) while Shōnen refers to titles targeted towards boys which typically have high action and are centered around male leads(with Seinen referring to older teen boys).
 Although any age and gender can find either type appealing!

 Boom Studios- Responsible for such titles as Lumberjanes, The Midas Flesh, Munchkin and others.

-Kaboom- Boom's all ages line of books with titles which have included Pixas and Disney proporties in the past.
+Kaboom- Boom's all ages line of books with titles which have included Pixar and Disney properties in the past.

 Bongo - Typically all ages friendly, responsible for such titles as The Simpsons, Futurama and Spongebob Squarepants among others.